ScytedTV-Studios/API/reference/ScytedTV API/authorization.md

 ## 4. Username and Password in URL

 If necessary, you can authenticate using basic authentication by placing your username and password directly in the URL.
-The format should look like this:

 ```html URL
 https://<username>:<password>@api.scyted.tv/<path>